 Analytical Chemistry Core.
 This core fosters the evaluation of contaminant exposure to humans and wildlife and the determination of contaminant distribution in the environment.
 The core provides routine quantitative and qualitative analysis of organic and metal contaminants on a routine basis to investigators in support of Duke SRC research projects.
 The ACC also develops novel methods for emerging contaminants of concern in environmental and biological samples on an as-needed basis.
 Finally, the ACC serves as a consulting and training resource for cutting-edge analytical chemistry needs within the Duke SRC.

 Positions are open to students currently enrolled in a four-year postsecondary institution (either as an undergraduate or as a master’s student).
-Unfortunately, we cannot accept international student applications at this time.
+Candidate must be legally authorized to work in the USA.
+Visa sponsorship is not available.
 All summer trainees will be paid a $12/hour and are expected to work full-time for 10 weeks for a maximum of 35 hours per week (start and end dates are flexible between mid-May through mid-August).
 Students will visit other Superfund Center labs located on Duke’s campus, participate in weekly research discussions, lab meetings, seminars, and workshops.

-Applicants should email a (1) cover letter explaining their educational background and interest in research + specifying ONE project or PI of interest, and (2) resume/CV addressed to:
+Applicants should email a (1) cover letter explaining their educational background and interest in research + specifying ONE or TWO projects/cores or PIs of interest, and (2) resume/CV addressed to:

 The deadline for application submission is Friday, February 1, 2019.